RafaelGoulartB/next-ecommerce/README.md

 > This project use the following API: https://github.com/RafaelGoulartB/Nodejs-Ecommerce-Api

-You can see the project at: https://quantum-ecommerce.now.sh/
+You can see the project running online at: <a href="https://quantum-ecommerce.now.sh/" target="_blank">QUANTUM ECOMMERCE<a/>

 ## 💻 Technologies
 This project was made using the follow technologies: